garinevans/RainJS/readme.md

     template: "<img src=\"{{image.src}}\" height=\"{{image.height}}\" /><p>{{description}}</p>",

 You can override the droplet template - the above is the default.
-Pass in your own variables using {{variablenName}}
+Pass in your own variables using {{variableName}}
 The variable name corresponds to a property in your data object, i.e. {{image.src}} equates to image.src

     maxDroplets: 5,